 What is hyperthyroidism?

-Also known as thyrotoxicosis, hyperthyroidism is an endocrine (hormonal) disorder that is most often caused by the overactivity of the thyroid gland.
+Also known as thyrotoxicosis, hyperthyroidism (FHT) is an endocrine (hormonal) disorder that is most often caused by the overactivity of the thyroid gland.
 Located in the neck on either side of the windpipe, the thyroid gland produces two hormones T3 triiodothyronine and T4 thyroxine.
 Both hormones help control metabolism.
 Feline hyperthyroidism is the most common disease of the endocrine (hormonal) system.
+According to the AAFC (American Association of Feline Practitioners, between 1.5 - 11.4% of cats globally have hyperthyroidism.
+One insurance company, Nationwide Insurance, listed hyperthyroidism as the fifth most common medical condition in 2015.

 Hyperthyroidism is most commonly caused benign tumour (called an adenoma) involving one or both of the thyroid glands.
 Both lobes are affected in up to 70% of cases.